 A world-class university

-The Times Higher Education World University Rankings 2021 rank Oxford as the best university in the world for the fifth year running.
+The Times Higher Education World University Rankings 2022 rank the University of Oxford as the best university in the world for an impressive sixth consecutive year.

 Graduate study at Oxford

-There are over 11,000 graduate students at Oxford, almost half of the University’s student body.
+There are over 13,000 graduate students at Oxford, forming half of the University’s overall student body.
 Graduate students are key to our academic community, and join our world-leading academics in tackling the most important questions we face today.